tiagojsag/playbook/README.md

 - Use the reactions :+1: "Agree", :confused: "Disagree", :-1: "Object" and explain clearly afterward your reasons.
 - Use the keyword "Proposed changes" to suggest amendments, corrections or additions.
 - If you want to propose a bigger change, edit the file directly and include a link to the diff in the comment box.
 You can also paste the new wording in the comment box.
-- Try not to make judgments, base your opinions on facts or rational reasons rather than judgments or emotions.
+- Try not to make judgments.
+Base your opinions on facts or rational reasons rather than judgments or emotions.
 - Use Non-Violent Communication (to-do: link to NVC guidelines here).
 - Provide your comments in a timely manner, normally up to 3 days.